The Purpose of This Case Study

 What breakthroughs have you created for yourself?

-When I enrolled in BASB, I was excited about improving my workflow and refining my PKM system, because I wanted to improve my personal productivity.
+When I enrolled in BASB, I was excited about learning new skills, restructuring and refining my PKM system, improving my workflow and boosting my productivity.

 What new abilities have you developed?

-Websites used to take me ages (months) to complete.
-I have built a hand full of websites in the last 10 years.
-But I have never built a website this fast in my life.
-This is a personal best.
+Websites used to take me ages to complete.
+I have built numerous websites in the past for my businesses, but I’ve never done it this fast from scratch.
+This is a personal best to date.

 What new possibilities are you taking away from this experience?

-Seeing myself bring my website vision to life in 3 weeks has made me wonder “What else can I achieve?
-What other ‘impossible’ things can I do?”
+Seeing myself bringing my creation to life in 3 weeks has made me wonder “What else can I achieve?
+And what other ‘seemingly impossible’ things can I do?”

 How did you fulfil on your intention?

-I am so glad I did not fulfil on my original intention of improving my workflow and refining my PKM system! 😂
+I am so glad I did not fulfil my original intention of improving my workflow and refining my PKM system!

-If I didn’t switch my focus to execution in Week 1, you wouldn’t be reading this right now.
+If I didn’t switch my focus and intention from learning to creating in Week 1, you wouldn’t be reading this case study right now.

 How did you go about documenting this case study?
 Did you document your process as you were going along or did you write it all up at the end from scratch?

-I wrote this case study at the end from scratch.
-I literally got the idea as I was about to make a post in the BASB Forum on 1st May.
+I wrote it all at the end.
+The case study idea literally popped into my head as I was about to make a post in the community forum.

-It didn’t feel hard to recall because I did everything in “phases” — I wasn’t jumping from one thing to another trying to multi-task.
+It didn’t feel hard to recall my process because I did everything in phases.
+I wasn’t jumping around trying to do different things out of sequence.

-The website project was my entire focus for 3-4 weeks straight (apart from learning and participating in BASB).
-I wasn’t working on anything else.
+The project was my entire focus for 3-4 weeks on top of learning the course material and participating in live sessions.
 I made sure I wasn’t distracted.

-Because the project was completed in a fairly short time frame, I remember what decisions I made as they were still fresh in my memory.
+Because the project was completed in a short time frame, the decisions I made were still fresh in my mind.